Skip to main content

 Access the Data

 To access the historical credit score files, click on the Register/Login to download link provided below.
-New users must first register and accept the Terms and Conditions and privacy notice before downloading the files.
+New users must first register and accept the Terms and Conditions and Privacy Notice before downloading the files.
 Data Dynamics® users may use their existing credentials to log in to access the files.

 Historical Credit Score Files